Find Trade Colleges

 All About Air Traffic Controllers

-Job Description & Duties Control air traffic on and within vicinity of airport and movement of air traffic between altitude sectors and control centers according to established procedures and policies.
+Job Description: Control air traffic on and within vicinity of airport and movement of air traffic between altitude sectors and control centers according to established procedures and policies.
 Authorize, regulate, and control commercial airline flights according to government or company regulations to expedite and ensure flight safety.

-These are the skills Air Traffic Controllers say are the most useful in their careers:
+When polled, Air Traffic Controllers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.